 Since Tinder’s launch in 2012, the dating app has become by far the most popular online dating service available.
-The app has completely revolutionized the dating scene, creating a simple yet fundamentally new mechanism for sorting out one’s potential mates.
-You, in essence, judge your potential new date/hookup/future life partner by swiping either left (no), right (yes), or up (really really yes), users can reduce the entire complicated calculus of whether or not to pursue someone into a fast and easy decision, complete with instant feedback if the other person has already swiped right on you.
+Tinder completely revolutionized the dating scene, creating a simple yet fundamentally new mechanism for sorting out one’s potential mates.
+You, in essence, judge your potential new date/hookup/future life partner by swiping either left (no), right (yes), or up (really really yes), users can reduce the entire complicated calculus of whether or not to pursue someone into a fast and easy decision, complete with instant feedback if the other person has already swiped right in return.
 Since both parties have to express interest with a right- or up-swipe for a conversation to take place, users can commence conversations knowing that there is at least a baseline level of interest – no more guessing about a coy partner’s unknowable level of interest.
 This frees up the chat to become a discovery session where each partner finds out more about the other person.
-It brings dating into the hyper-fast bustle of the 21st century, and users of all ages are using Tinder either as an adjunct to other forms of dating or as a complete relationship/dating/hookup solution.
+It brings dating into the hyper-fast bustle of the 21st century, and users of all ages are deploying Tinder either as an adjunct to other forms of dating or as a complete relationship/dating/hookup solution.